Let’s face it, the Digital Age is wondrous.

 I mean, you can go on your phone during phone time later; however, you don’t have as many opportunities to socialise with the ones you love.

-And always remember that we all functioned perfectly fine as a society before phones and technology rocked our world.
+Sometimes it’s easy to forget that we all functioned perfectly fine as a society before phones and technology rocked our world.

 Having a phone in our pocket is not the be-all and end-all.
 Life goes on.